Skip to content

 Marketing Technology Stack

 CRM systemsHubSpot, Salesforce, or Slate serve as central repositories for enquiry and application data.
+CRM selection depends on institutional size and integration requirements.
+HubSpot is suitable for smaller institutions (<5,000 students) and offers rapid implementation, extensive automation, and strong reporting.
+Salesforce suits larger, more complex organisations requiring extensive customisation and multi-department workflows.
+Slate, purpose-built for higher education, integrates tightly with UCAS data and institutional systems but carries higher licensing costs.
 A robust CRM enables lead scoring, automated nurture workflows, and multi-touch attribution.
 Universities adopting CRM-first approaches report 20–30% improvements in conversion rates within the first year.

 Marketing automation enables triggered email campaigns, lead nurturing sequences, and personalisation at scale.
-When integrated with your CRM, automation platforms can adapt messaging based on programme of interest, application stage, and engagement history.
+Platforms like HubSpot, Pardot, and ActiveCampaign allow universities to create conditional workflows—e.g., if a prospect engages with the Engineering department page, trigger an engineering-specific email sequence.
+When integrated with your CRM, automation adapts messaging based on programme of interest, application stage, and engagement history.
+Automation is particularly effective during the enquiry-to-application funnel stage, where rapid, personalised follow-up drives conversion.

 Common Marketing Mistakes Universities Make